MiguelAngelBaquero/fastapi/README.md

 # Movies FastAPI

-Simple API using FastAPI, Python and PostgreSQL
+Building a simple API with FastAPI and PostgreSQL for Movies.

 FastAPI is a web framework for building APIs with Python.
-In this project I built an API with **CRUD** operations and high performance.
+In this project I built an API with **CRUD** (Create, Read, Update, Delete) operations and high performance.

+This project is appropriate for beginners or experienced developers.

 ## Before you begin

-Make sure you've previouslly installed Python on your OS, this API uses Python 3.12.
+Make sure you've previously installed Python on your OS, this API has Python 3.x compatibility.

-If you want to deploy the application once you're done building it, the common aproach is to build a Linux container image using Docker.
+If you want to deploy the application once you're done building it, the common approach is to build a Linux container image using Docker.
 Also, you can run PostgreSQL from a container, so installing Docker is highly recommended.

-At last but not least, is a good idea to install both database and API clients, such as PgAdmin and ThunderClient for VSCode.
+At last but not least, is a good idea to install both database and API clients, such as PgAdmin and ThunderClient.

 ## Libraries